open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 ### Collector augmentation / enrichment (resource, e.g.) - Should be extensible and not hard-coded.
 We need a general algorithm not specific rulesets

-Entity concept provides a new "bundle" mechanism to resource for the Collector to augment enrich a group of attributes and better identify conflicts (or identity changes) caused therein.
+The concept of "Entity" is a new definition for Resource.
+Where previously, resource was a collection of attributes and users would interact with each individually, now there is a "bundle" of attributes called an Entity.
+Entities have an identity and descriptions, and the collector is able to identify conflicts against the set of attributes that make up an Entity.

+The merge rules defined here give precedent for the collector to generically interact with "type", "identifying attributes" and "descriptive attributes" rather than hard-coded rules that have to understand the nuance of when `host.id` influences `host.name`, e.g.

 ### Users are expected to provide / prioritize "detectors" and determine which entity is "producing" or most-important for a signal